Alire

 checks out, it will create a ${repo_root}/alire/releases/crate-version.toml

 file.
-This file must be submitted to the community index via a PR.
-A link for
+This file must be submitted to the community index via a PR. alr

 :